Before we begin. A disclaimer.

 But I believed in the idea.
 So I kept going.

 And I'm so happy that I did.
 Because this product ended up changing my life.
-More on that later.
+You'll see how later.

 It was a chrome extension that blocked images, videos and animated gifs that could trigger seizures to people with photosensitive epilepsy.